Bank turned historical- chic beacon for the in-crowd

 Modern design and the city’s best views

-The Hotel on Phillips’s 90 rooms are broken down into three categories: Elegant Essential, Elegant Deluxe and Stylish Superior.
+The Hotel on Phillips’s 90 guest rooms are broken down into three categories: Elegant Essential, Elegant Deluxe and Stylish Superior.
 Each room boasts a view of either the Big Sioux River or dDowntown Sioux Falls and is done up with sharp, modern furniture, Alexa Echo systems, high-definition speakers and LED televisions.
 Prices begin at $179 per night.

 - The Elegant Essential rooms are about 260 square feet, split into either Blarney Stone orand Purple Reign designs.
 The tight confines still have ample work space, strong stereos, wet bars and wine openers, as well as plush beds in both queen and king sizes.